UST Quadricentennial Celebration: Buenaventura Garcia Paredes, O.P. Building

-To be built on the site of the original UST Gymnasium, the alumni center will be used as a venue for alumni gatherings, various university events, and lodging services for visitors.
+Built on the site of the original UST Gymnasium, the alumni center is used as a venue for alumni gatherings, various university events, and lodging services for visitors.
 It is according to the pursuit of the university's Office for Alumni Relations to build a center to cater to the growing number of UST Alumni.
-The existing Olympic-sized swimming pool located nearby would be kept and refurbished.
-It was projected to be completed and opened in 2012.
+The existing Olympic-sized swimming pool located nearby were kept and refurbished.
+Initially planned as a 4-storey building projected to be completed and opened in 2012, it was raised to 12 storeys and was completed and opened in 2014.

 Its design was chosen from seven winners in a competition among students organized by the College of Architecture.
-Abelardo Tolentino Jr., an outstanding Thomasian alumni for Architecture, worked on the design to produce the final blueprint.
+Abelardo Tolentino Jr., an outstanding Thomasian alumni from the College of Architecture, worked on the design to produce the final blueprint.

 US-based Thomasian medical practitioners raised and donated US$1 million to assist the construction of the alumni center.